October 3, 2019

 In Leveque’s opinion, the lack of motivation to vote, the lack of education on the running candidates and limited time are three of the main factors that keep students from voting.
 However, USG is actively working to combat these factors with things like on-campus ballot centers and lunches with state senators during ASU Day at the state capitol.

-Taking the time to answer some of the common questions students have about registering to vote, Leveque said ASU’s student government wants to help educate students so there are no excuses not to register.
+Taking the time to answer some of the common questions students have about registering to vote, Leveque said ASU’s student government wants to help educate students so there are no excuses not to register if they are eligible.

 Voting can seem complicated, but it doesn't have to be.
 So Leveque shared with ASU Student Life some answers to the frequently asked questions USG hears about voting.